 Here are some case studies from ward 3

-- ED This young man attended 2 sessions.
-He was presenting with considerable mental health difficulties, and at the time of these sessions was mute.
+- Peter.
+This young man attended 2 sessions.
 At the time of the first session it was difficult to know how much he understood of what was happening around him.
 He did, however, manage to join one of the education staff on the conga and tap out a rhythm.
-In a subsequent meeting with him, his mother and staff, the drumming was brought up in a progress report.
-For the first time he responded and smiled, rather than sitting passively in the meeting.
-It turned out that he had previously had drumming lessons.
-For his mother this was an opportunity for problem-free talk and a reminder of her son’s skills during a very difficult time.
 By the second session his presentation had improved.
 He was able to join in in a more active way.
 This was a useful tool to assess his progress.
 We were able to feed this back to the clinical team who are always looking for evidence of recovery.

-- CG This lass engaged in 3 sessions (with one more to go).
-She has a complex mix of neurodevelopmental, learning and physical difficulties that have resulted in some self-destructive behaviour, social difficulties and poor self-esteem.
-During the 3 sessions she fully engaged, and participated well.
+- Laura engaged in 3 sessions .
 This experience gave her opportunities to interact with others (she often works on her own school work in class, and has a tendency to isolate herself on the Ward), and practice her social skills with supportive peers and staff to give her feedback.
 The Soft Touch staff have seen an improvement in the interaction with others, as well as her singing skills.
 She is immensely proud of the songs she has written, and has continued to do this on the Ward and on home leave, beyond the life of the group.

 “They are really friendly people, Peri and Steve, they got me inspired to write songs and I never thought I’d ever do that!”